BrianMikinski/AngularValidation/README.md

 # Angular 1.x Form Validation #
-Exploring Angular 1.x validation options.
-Repo contains examples of the angular-ui-mask library, standard angular form validation and custom angular directive validation
+Exploring Angular 1.x validation options using a .Net 4.5 backend.
+Repo contains examples of the angular-ui-mask library, standard angular form validation and custom angular directive validation.

 ----

+### Build and Run ###
-### Setps to build and run ###
+Project requires Visual Studio 2015.
+Use the following steps to build and run -

 1. npm install
 2. nuget restore
 3. F5

 ----
 ### Angular-UI-Mask ###
-Look at the angular-ui-mask library that can be found at https://github.com/angular-ui/ui-mask
+POC of the angular-ui-mask library that can be found at https://github.com/angular-ui/ui-mask

 ----
 ### Standard Form Validation ###